scribe-security/docs/docs/integrating-scribe/ci-integrations/tekton.md

 sidebar_label: "Tekton CI/CD"
 title: Integrating Scribe in your Tekton Pipelines
 ---
-Use the following instructions to integrate your Azure pipelines with Scribe.
+Use the following instructions to integrate your Tekton pipelines with Scribe.

 ### 1. Obtain a Scribe Hub API Token
 1. Sign in to [Scribe Hub](https://app.scribesecurity.com).
 If you don't have an account you can sign up for free [here](https://scribesecurity.com/scribe-platform-lp/ "Start Using Scribe For Free").